WHY GREEN SKIN CARE PRODUCTS ARE BETTER FOR YOU.

 4.)
 Mineral Oil

-Mineral oil is a derivative of petroleum (7) and it is created during the oil refining process.
-It is used as the oil portion in many skin care products
+Mineral oil is a derivative of petroleum (7) and it is created during the oil refining process of crude oil.
+It is used as the oil ingredient in many skin care products.

 However, unlike natural plant-based oils, there is no nutritional value in mineral oil.
 In addition, the molecules that comprise mineral oil are too large to penetrate the pores of your skin.